 Choosing the right hybrid integration platform can be challenging.
 You need to find a vendor that is completely aligned with your integration strategy and will support you in the execution.
 Whether you want to buy a tool or completely managed services, you will find a few alternatives.

-In this article, we want to help you to understand what to look for in a hybrid integration platform and which 10 hybrid integration platform vendors you should consider discovering in more depth to overcome your system integration challenges.
+In this article, we want to help you to understand what to look for in a hybrid integration platform and which ten hybrid integration platform vendors you should consider discovering in more depth to overcome your system integration challenges.

 Hybrid Integration Platform